 Our new kitchen composter that will be launched in October, Bokashi Organko 2 Ocean, is made from recycled fishing nets.
 But what are fishing nets anyway?
 Can we even imagine how much danger they pose to the environment?

-According to the latest researches, fishing nets present 30-50 % of all plastics in the oceans.
+According to the latest research, fishing nets represent 30-50 % of all plastic in the ocean.
 As much as 46 % of the waste in the Great Pacific Garbage Patch are fishing nets.
-This is a quantity that is so hard to imagine from our point of view, but in reality, this dirty island in the middle of the Pacific is larger than the 4-time area of Germany!
-There are 80.000 tons of plastic!
+Its size can be quite hard to imagine from our point of view, but in reality, this dirty island in the middle of the Pacific is more than 4 times larger than Germany and is made of 80.000 metric tons of plastic!

-- How do fishing nets fall into the oceans?
+2. How do fishing nets fall into the ocean?

-Fishing nets fall into the oceans in several ways as a result of unregulated fishing practices.
+Fishing nets fall into the ocean due to several different reasons as a result of unregulated fishing practices.

-- Illegal fishing: When an illegal fisherman at sea realizes that he is in danger of being caught, he immediately throws fishing nets overboard, in order to get rid of any evidence.
+- Illegal fishing: When an illegal fisherman at sea realizes that he is in danger of being caught, he immediately throws all of his fishing nets overboard, in order to get rid of any evidence.

-- Environmental reasons: The nets used by fishermen to catch their prey can get stuck at the bottom with corals or other obstacles at the bottom of the sea, so it is easiest for them to simply cut the nets at the top and leave them in the sea.
-We can also imagine how many nets fall into the water due to storms that catch fishermen at sea and accidents that happen in the middle of the oceans.
+- Environmental reasons: When being cast into the water, the nets can sometimes get stuck on corals or other obstacles at the bottom of the sea, so it is easiest for the fishermen to simply cut the nets at the top and leave them in the sea.
+We can also imagine how many nets fall into the water due to storms that catch fishermen at sea or any other accidents that happen in the middle of the ocean.

-For centuries, fishing nets have been produced from natural materials such as hemp, sisal, and linen, however, in the last few decades they have been made from plastics.
-Due to the nature of the material, fishing nets pose a danger to the environment for a longer period of time.
+For centuries, fishing nets had been produced from natural materials such as hemp, sisal, and linen.
+However, in the last few decades production has shifted towards plastic.
+Due to the nature of the material, these new fishing nets now pose a danger to the environment for a longer period of time.
 Instead of decomposing, plastic in the sea breaks down into small particles, also known as microplastic, that animals ingest, and in the end, so do we once we consume seafood.

-It is time to use plastics that already exist in order to make new plastic products.
-We need to spin it and give it a new purpose.
-With the new Bokashi Organko 2 Ocean, we do it – we give new life into something that no longer has any purpose.
+It is time to use plastic that already exists in order to make new plastic products.
+We need to turn it around and give it a new purpose.
+With the new Bokashi Organko 2 Ocean, we do just that – we breathe new life into something that no longer has any purpose.

 Discuss the problem with others!
-Have you ever wondered how many people are not even aware of the issue of waste fishing nets?
+Have you ever wondered how many people are not even aware of the issue that discarded fishing nets pose?

 Support projects that donate to organizations whose mission is to clean the oceans.
-For every Bokashi Organko 2 Ocean sold, we donate 2 EUR to an institution than cleans the ocean from waste plastics and waste fishing nets.
+For every Bokashi Organko 2 Ocean sold, we donate 2 EUR to an institution that cleans the ocean of plastic waste and discarded fishing nets.

-Have you noticed a waste fishing net?
-Remove it and throw it in the trash.
+Have you noticed a discarded fishing net?
+Pick it up and throw it in the trash.
 You know the phrase about small steps and big changes, right?